 Information for Parents and Guests

-Family members are encouraged to attend Summer Orientation and to participate in a schedule of events apart from the students.
-Meetings with academic deans and special interest sessions are among the programs planned especially for parents and guests.
+Family members are encouraged to attend Summer Orientation and participate in a schedule of events apart from the students.
+Meetings with academic deans and special interest sessions are among the programs planned specifically for parents and guests.
 Students will stay overnight in one of the residence halls on campus.
 Parents and guests, please see below for some of the local lodging information:

 Four Points Sheraton